assimbly/gateway/README.md

 # Introduction

 Assimbly is a messaging gateway.
 Basicly it sends data between two endpoints.
 The purpose of Assimbly is to connect these endpoints with the help of a webgui.
-The webgui helps to configure these endpoints and manages the lifecycle of a flow.
+There you can configure these endpoints and manage the lifecycle of a flow.

 On the background [Apache Camel](https://github.com/apache/camel) does the actual works.
 Assimbly only implements the point-to-point(s) intergration pattern of Camel.
 So if data only needs to transfered it can connect any supported endpoint by the [Assimbly Connector](https://github.com/assimbly/connector) directly.